MuhammedM294/CV-Projects/README.md

 ## Projects List

 #### 1. [Color Detection using the HSV Color Space with OpenCV](https://github.com/MuhammedM294/cv-projects/tree/main/ColorDetection) [Basic]
-This project demonstrates how to detect a specific color in a video stream using OpenCV.
-The detection is performed in the HSV color space, which is more robust and intuitive for color detection and manipulation tasks compared to the RGB color space.

 #### 2. [Hand Detection and Volume Control with MediaPipe and OpenCV](https://github.com/MuhammedM294/CV-Projects/tree/main/VolumeHandControl) [Basic]
-This project demonstrates how to detect and track hands in a video stream using MediaPipe and OpenCV.
-The hand detection and tracking are performed in real-time, with hand landmarks drawn on the detected hands and the frames per second (FPS) displayed on the video feed.
-The project also features volume control based on the distance between the thumb and index finger.

 ## License